-Choosing a blog template for your new blog can be frustrating.
-These seven tips will help you choose the WordPress blog template that is best for your business.
+Choosing a template for your website or blog can be frustrating.
+These seven tips will help you choose the WordPress business blog template or theme that is best for your unique circumstances.

 1. Know your purpose.
 When deciding on a blog template, it helps to know how you plan to use your blog.
 Will it showcase your products and services?
 Will you be adding content on daily, weekly, or monthly basis?
 Do you plan on using video or audio?
 Each of these purposes may require a different content arrangement and features.
 So, decide on the purpose and what you want to include before you begin your template search.

 2. More than aesthetics.
-People who are new to blogging or online business, often choose their blog template based entirely on the theme’s color or the pictures in the template.
+People who are new to blogging or online business, often choose their website’s theme based entirely on the color or the pictures in the template.
 Even though you may find something you like, there is more to a great theme than a pretty picture.
 Template colors and pictures can be changed, so these shouldn’t be a top priority.

 When choosing your WordPress blog template, try to avoid busy backgrounds and eye-popping colors.
 They often detract from the content and can even give your readers a migraine.
 You’ll also want to stay away from themes with large graphics and flash.
-These take a long time to download, especially if your reader is on dialup!
+These take a long time to download, especially if your reader has a slow connection!
 Then there are the folks, like me, who block most flash players.

 3. Look at the arrangement.
 If you are new to blogging, you may want to stick with two columns – one for the text and a sidebar.
 Do you want the sidebar to be on the right or the left of the content?
-When you become more familiar with WordPress and the theme elements, you may want to graduate to a more complex template with more sidebars and sectional divisions for content.
+When you become more familiar with WordPress and the theme elements, you may want to incorporate additional or more complex sidebars and sectional divisions for content.

 6. Don’t be afraid of change.
 If you find that something isn’t working, don’t be afraid to change it.
 You’re not locked into the theme or template you first choose for your blog.
 I went through several templates before I found one that met most of my needs.